TelstraCloud/rightscale-ss-plugin-tpn/README.md

    (List, Read) are supported.
 1. If the CAT takes longer the ~1h 40mins the access token will expire and script will fail
+1. Authentication is performed by the CAT rather than the SS Plugin